Asbestos Insulation products

 Tackle Your Asbestos Concerns Today with EMS

-We can help you accurately determine whether your property contains asbestos insulation and provide practical next steps to safely manage the situation.
-To book your asbestos survey today, call us on now 0800 358 1110, email us at info@emsgroupuk.com or fill out our contact form here.
+At EMS we can help you accurately determine whether your property contains asbestos insulation and provide practical next steps to safely manage the situation.
+Get in touch today, call us on now 0800 358 1110, email us at info@emsgroupuk.com or fill out our contact form here.

 Jamie has over 25 years of experience in the asbestos industry as an asbestos consultant.
 He is p402, p405 and IOSH qualified with excellence technical knowledge of regulatory procedures and health, safety and quality.
 Jamie takes an active role in the company, including site work and training.